ye-alex/vue-articles/README.md

 npm run dev
 ```

+The page will reload if you make edits.
+You will also see any lint errors in the console.

 ### Type-Check, Compile and Minify for Production

 ```sh
 npm run build
 ```

+Builds the app for production to the dist folder.
+It correctly bundles Vue in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!

 ### Run Unit Tests with [Vitest](https://vitest.dev/)